mattermost/mattermost-plugin-giphy/README.md

+## NOTE: This repository is not longer maintained.
+Please use https://github.com/moussetc/mattermost-plugin-giphy instead.

 # Mattermost Giphy Plugin

 This plugin bring the magic of Giphy translate to Mattermost.
 For a stable production release, please download the latest version [in the Releases tab](https://github.com/mattermost/mattermost-plugin-giphy/releases) and follow [these instructions](#2-configuration) for install and configuration.